Whatever the rightwing attack dogs say, the cost of public sector pensions are due to fall as a proportion of GDP.

 “The ‘greater plurarity of provision of public services’ is Treasury-speak for privatisation; therefore the very first objective of the review is to ensure private firms can take over the functions of the public sector services – and that they can do so without the costly inconvenience of providing pensions.”

 Whatever is being disputed here, it is not about affordability.
 As the right-wing noise machine roars into life, remember that fact.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.